- Attend a minimum of four APA meetings:

 - Open to non-U.S. citizens, non-US residents, and graduates of international medical colleges.

-- All applicants are welcome to apply regardless of race, ethnicity, gender, national origin, religion, sexual orientation or disability.
+- Members of underrepresented populations are strongly encouraged to apply, but all applicants are welcome to apply regardless of race, ethnicity, gender, national origin, religion, sexual orientation or disability.

 You can apply for as many APA/APAF Fellowships during an application cycle based on your eligibility.
 However, participation in more than one APA fellowship simultaneously is not permitted.